-Strategic risks Human Fertilisation and Embryology Authority 6 6 Risk area Description and impact Strategic objective linkage Risk score es Recent trend Risk owner Regulatory There is a risk of adverse Setting standards: improving the quality and safety Inherent ri sk level: ҈О⇔⇔⇔ Peter model effects on the quality and of care through our regulatory activities.
-Likelihood Impact Inherent risk Thompson safety of care if the HFEA were to fail to deliver its 3 5 15 High RM 1: Quality and duties under the HFE Act Residual risk level: safety of (1990) as amended.
-Likelihood Impact Residual risk care 2 4 8 Medium Tolerance threshold: 8 Medium Causes / so urces Mitigations Timescale mitigations and owners ship of Effectiveness - - commentary Inspection/re ction/reporting failure.
-Inspections are scheduled for the whole year, using licence information held on Epicentre, and items are also scheduled to committees well in advance. ome-Rimmer At tolerance.
-The Head of Corporate Audit of Epicentre conducted to reveal data errors.
+Strategic risks 3 Human F Fertilisation a and Embryolog gy Authority 6 Risk area Description and impact Strategic objective linkage Risk scores scores Recent trend Regulatory There is a risk of adverse y Inherent risk level: 1 ⇔< ҈О⇔⇔⇔ Peter model effects on the quality and of care through our regulatory activities.
+Likelihood Impact Inherent risk Thompson DM 4 safety of care if the HFEA were to fail to deliver its 3 5 15 High RM 1: Quality and duties under the HFE Act Residual risk level: safety of (1990) as amended.
+Likelihood Impact Residual risk care 2 4 8 Medium Tolerance threshold: 8 Medium Causes / so urces Mitigations Timescale mitigations and owners ship of Effectiveness - - commentary Inspection/re porting failure.
+Inspections are scheduled for the whole year, using licence information held on Epicentre, and items are also scheduled to committees well in advance.
+In place - Sharon Fensome-Rimmer At tolerance.
+The Head of Corporate rporate Audit of Epicentre conducted to reveal data errors.
 Queries now routed through Licensing, who hold a definitive list of all licensing details.
-Completed October 2015 - Ian Brown In place - Sharon Fensome-Rimmer Governance and Chief Inspector have now started in their posts.
-While they are Inspector training, competency-based recruitment, induction process, SOPs, QMS, and quality assurance all robust. bedding into the organisation is likely that some degree of ownership of controls will sit Monitoring fa ilure.
+In place - Sharon Fensome-Rimmer Inspector have their posts.
+Whi Governance and Chief nspector have now started in heir posts.
+While they are Inspector training, competency-based recruitment, induction process, SOPs, QMS, and quality assurance all robust. e degree of ntrols will sit Monitoring fa ilure.
 Outstanding recommendations from inspection reports are tracked and followed up by the team.
-In place - S Sharon Fenso ome-Rimmer with both the respective Directors as well as the Heads themselves until they are fully trained.
-The need to manage this • eness to or mishandling of aces or grade A incidents.
-Update of compliance and enforcement policy. following Aut new policy N - team fo Staffing model provides resilience in the inspection team for such events - dealing with high-impact cases, additional incident inspections, etc. In place - Sharon Fensome-Rimmer training period, together with the action plan being implemented in connection with legal Insufficient inspectors or licensing staff Inspection team up to complement.
-The new Chief Inspector joined the HFEA in early May 2016.
-In place - N lick Jones raised the resid Licensing team up to complement following earlier recruitment.
-The new Head of Corporate Governance joined the HFEA in March 2016.
-In place - Ian Brown likelihood from 1 (very unlikely) to 2 (unlikely) - from Novembe through to at least June 2016.
+In place - Sharon Fensome-Rimmer Directors as well as themselves until the l as the Heads Unresponsiveness to or mishandling of non-compliances or grade A incidents.
+Update of compliance and enforcement policy.
+Completed following Authority trained. approval of new policy March 2016 - , Insufficient inspectors or licensing staff Staffing model provides resilience in the inspection team for such events - dealing with high-impact cases, additional incident inspections, etc. In place - S Sharon Fenso ome-Rimmer training period, together with t action plan being implemented in connection with legal Inspection team up to complement.
+The new Chief Inspector joined the HFEA in early May 2016. f In place - Nick Jones parenthood conservative for the parent raised the resid nsent issues, has Licensing team up to complement following earlier recruitment.
+The new Head of Corporate Governance joined the HFEA in March 2016. from November